Frequently Asked Questions

 Will my insurance cover physiotherapy treatment?

-Yes, before seeking physiotherapy treatment, it's important to check with your insurance company whether you are covered under your health insurance policy.
-Most policies do include coverage for physiotherapy, but it's best to confirm with your health insurance provider.
+Most health insurance policies do include coverage for physiotherapy, but it's best to check and confirm this with your health insurance provider.

 Do I need a referral from my GP to see a Physiotherapist?

 No, you can book a physiotherapy appointment with no referrals.
 Certain health insurance providers may require a referral letter from a GP before commencing physiotherapy treatment.
-To know the specifics of your policy, it's best to contact your insurance provider for further details.
+To know the specifics of your policy, it's best to contact your health insurance provider.

 How many treatments will I need?

 The sooner you get back to 100% the better, because your success, is the physiotherapist’s success.
-It’s important to understand that the approach to treatment and the expected rehabilitation timeline will significantly differ depending on the individual's age and how they sustained the injury.
-For instance, a 25-year-old rugby player with Shoulder Impingement and a 60-year-old who developed the same issue and has the exact same symptoms while doing overhead house cleaning - will require very distinct approaches.
+It’s important to understand that the approach to treatment and the expected rehabilitation timeline will significantly differ depending on the individual's age, how they sustained the injury, how long the injury is present and many other factors.
+For instance, a 25-year-old rugby player with a Shoulder Impingement and a 60-year-old who developed the same issue and has the exact same symptoms while doing overhead house cleaning - will require very distinct approaches; different rehab timelines, different rehab plans, different goals, etc...

 I got an injury yesterday, is it too early to attend a physiotherapist?